-Only stockholders of record at the close of business on April 11, 2022 will be entitled to vote online during the Annual Meeting.
-On this record date, there were a total of 40,607,865 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on the Record Date will be entitled to vote online during the Annual Meeting.
+On this record date, there were a total of 40,845,077 shares of common stock outstanding and entitled to vote.